morepath/morepath/doc/quickstart.rst

   involved.
 You need to give each route a name, and then refer back to this route name when you want to generate a link.
 You also need to supply the variables that go into the route.
-With Morepath, you don't need a route name, and you only need to explain once how to create the variables for a route, with the ``variables`` argument to ``@app.model``.
+With Morepath, you don't need a route name, and if the default way of getting variables from a model is not correct, you only need to explain once how to create the variables for a route, with the ``variables`` argument to ``@app.model``.

+  In addition, Morepath links are completely generic: you can pass in anything linkable.
+This means that writing a generic view that uses links becomes easier -- there is no dependency on particular named URL paths anymore.

 JSON and HTML views
 ~~~~~~~~~~~~~~~~~~~